sputot/RINO/README.md

 ```
 In particular, one figure per variable, xi.png, is produced (simply named x.png when the system is 1-dim as the running example) printing all these inner and outer-approximations with respect to time.

-These different type of inner and outer approximations are those described in "Inner and Outer Reachability for the Analysis of Control Systems" (see References below)
+These different type of inner and outer approximations are those described in "Inner and Outer Reachability for the Analysis of Control Systems" ([HSCC2019] in References below)

 ### Modifying / adding one's own example